vinirossa/software-engineering/design-patterns.md

 > - It's needed to execute several handlers in a particular order
 > - Handlers can be specified dynamically

+> Chain of responsability pattern is useful to apply Single Responsability principle,

 **Applicability:**
 - Task delegation